 Requirements for the Ph.D. include 36 credit hours in courses and research.
-Courses taken include Mathematical Methods in Physics (PHYS 70003), Classical Mechanics (PHYS 70005), Methods of Experimental Physics (PHYS 71010), Quantum Mechanics I and II
+Courses taken include Mathematical

-(PHYS 70007and 70008), Electromagnetism and Electrodynamics (PHYS 70006 and 80001), and Statistical Thermodynamics (PHYS 80002).
-Three physics electives are required, generally chosen from the set of astrophysics, atomic physics, condensed matter physics, elementary particle physics, and nuclear physics (PHYS 70201, 80301, 80501, 80601, and 80701, respectively).
+Methods in Physics (PHYS 70003), Classical Mechanics (PHYS 70005), Methods of Experimental Physics (PHYS 71010), Ouantum Mechanics I and II (PHYS 70007and 70008), Electromagnetism and Electrodynamics (PHYS 70006 and 80001), and Statistical Thermodynamics (PHYS 80002).
+One research area course is required, generally chosen from the set of Astrophysics (Astrophysics: Stars, Astrophysics: Galaxies, or Cosmological Physics), Atomic Physics, Biophysics, Condensed Matter (Solid State Physics or Soft Condensed Matter Physics), Elementary Particle, and Nuclear Physics (PHYS 80202, 80203, 80204, 80301, 80401, 80501, 80502, 80601, and 80701, respectively).
+There is additionally a physics breadth requirement, which can be satisfied by taking six 1-credit courses from the set Introduction to (Astrophysics, Atomic Physics, Biophysics, Condensed Matter Physics, Elementary Particle Physics, and Nuclear Physics) (PHYS 70200 to 70700) or by taking six credits of research-area courses from at least two areas different than the student's own.
 There is no foreign language requirement for a Ph.D. in physics.
 Students who have satisfactorily completed courses equivalent to the required courses listed above will have the corresponding requirements waived or transferred.
 Students lacking the background to begin the basic curriculum may be advised to take some advanced undergraduate courses.
 Additional courses, supplemented by colloquia and informal seminars on topics of current interest, are available to the advanced student.